What is an Independent Medical Exam?

 Individuals involved in a personal injury or workers’ compensation case should know that doctors have a considerable amount of discretion in documenting their findings.
 Depending on who has retained a given doctor for an examination, two physicians who assess the same patient during the same visit may produce significantly different reports.
 Unsurprisingly, the defense will use any means available to reach a favorable outcome, even if this means enlisting a medical professional to misrepresent your condition.

 With the right preparation and advice, you can avoid mistakes that may jeopardize your case during the independent medical examination.
-Contact an Emery Reddy attorney for professional consultation on your personal injury or workers’ compensation case.
+Contact a Washington State Emery Reddy attorney for professional consultation on your personal injury or workers’ compensation case.

 Visit our Personal Injury and Workplace Injury pages for more information.